dhawal20/Aircraft-Routing/README.md

 **fileRefiner.ipynb, dataCleaner_IndigoData.ipynb**

-These files are used to clean the data from the excel file obtained from the Indigo website to suit our implementation purposes. "fileRefiner.ipynb" particularly removes the flight legs that do not have any connections both incoming and outgoing. "dataCleaner_IndigoData.ipynb" formats the date and time of the original Indigo data file into the format that will be suited for our implementation purposes.
+These files are used to clean the data from the excel file obtained from the Indigo website to suit our implementation purposes. "fileRefiner.ipynb" particularly removes the flight legs that do not have both incoming and outgoing connections. "dataCleaner_IndigoData.ipynb" formats the date and time of the original Indigo data file into the format that will be suited for our implementation purposes.

 **stringVisualizer.ipynb**

-The file "stringVisualizer.ipynb" is used to create Gantt Chart like visualisations of the strings.
-Especially the ones found in Figures 10 and 11 in the paper.
+The file "stringVisualizer.ipynb" is used to create Gantt Chart like visualisations of the strings (e.g. the ones found in Figures 10 and 11 in the paper).
 In the file all the strings obtained from Test cases 1, 2, 3 and 4 can be found with and without $\xi$ value assignments of the flight legs.

 The requirements list can be seen in the file named "requirements.txt".
 To install the required dependencies, run the following command:
 ```